jalloh19/odin-recipes/README.md

 # The odin-recipes Project
-This is project is simply about demonstrating the use of basic html
+This is project is simply about demonstrating the use of basic HTML.